Sonia Lucas

 About me

-I am trained to work with clients experiencing a spectrum of past and present problems encompassing distressing areas of disordered eating to depression and anxiety, low self esteem and low confidence.
-I work with clients navigating cancer, grief and loss, anger, affairs and betrayal, abandonment, relationship issues, abuse and trauma.
+I am experienced in working with a spectrum of concerns from the past to present, encompassing problematic areas such as disordered eating, depression and anxiety, low self esteem and confidence issues.
+As a an integrative therapist I have supported clients navigating cancer, grief and loss, anger, affairs and betrayal, adoption and relationship issues, abuse and trauma.
 Additionally, I offer therapeutic support to women struggling with endometriosis, peri-menopause and menopause and the complexities associated with these conditions and life changes.

 During our lifetime we will undoubtedly face emotional challenges unique and personal to each of us.
 These challenges may have roots from our childhood or adolescence connecting us to the here and now.
-When facing challenging times we often find that we feel great overwhelm, preoccupied with how we think, feel, act and react based on what we have experienced.
+When facing challenging times we often find that we feel great overwhelm.
 While it is true that life can be tough at times, having a calmer mind can help us navigate through difficult situations by allowing us to be more aware of our emotions and thought processes.
 This awareness can help us identify negative patterns of thinking and behaviour and take steps to change them.
 As we all have an inherent ability to internalise difficult experiences and try to cope alone, we can often find that we struggle to make sense of why we think or behave in the way we do and this can lead us to feel lost at certain times, feeling unable to ask for help.

 Taking the initial steps in acknowledging how you are feeling and coping can seem overwhelming as can seeking support.
 However, given the time that is essential for you you will hopefully discover how immensely empowering and rewarding the experience of therapy can be.
 The relationship between counsellor and client(s) provides the foundation to explore, understand, challenge and change patterns of behaviour which may be at the root of difficulties and distress.